sorilee/sorilee.github.io/_posts/notes/2020-07-22-ccg-resources.md

 # CCG computational resources

-I intend to list computational resources on CCG here.
+Here are some computational resources on CCG parsing.

 ## Software